Monitoring search engine rankings provides valuable insight into your site's overall SEO performance.

-But monitoring search engine rankings at a scale required by an enterprise company is no small feat.
+But monitoring search engine rankings at the scale required by an enterprise company is no small feat.

-Rank tracking no longer provides sufficient data to assess the value of SEO.
-There are just too many problems with tracking rankings, after all.
+Rank tracking no longer provides sufficient data to assess the value of SEO due to challenges like..

-- SERP has evolved and we no longer see the traditional ten blue links there anymore.
+- SERPs have evolved and we no longer see the traditional ten blue links there anymore.

 - Personalized and localized search results mean that you cannot be absolutely certain about your rankings for each user.